-For those who are driving a motorcycle, there are different rules that apply to the license you receive and in some cases the laws that govern driving on the roads and highways.
-However, there are many new motorcycle drivers who wonder whether the same insurance rules that apply to cars and trucks also apply to their motorcycle.
+For those driving a motorcycle, different rules apply to the license you receive and, in some cases, the laws that govern driving on the roads and highways.
+However, many new motorcycle drivers wonder whether the same insurance rules that apply to cars and trucks also apply to their motorcycles.

-Since motorcycles are significantly different in terms of their structure and are generally not as expensive as their car and truck counterparts, the question about their insurance status is a legitimate one.
-Plus, each state does have their rules when it comes to insurance coverage.
+Since motorcycles are significantly different in terms of structure and are generally not as expensive as their car and truck counterparts, the question about their insurance status is legitimate.
+Plus, each state does have its rules when it comes to insurance coverage.

 Is Motorcycle Insurance Required?

 The answer generally is yes; all states save for two have minimum requirements for motorcycle insurance.
 Most of the 48 states requiring at least minimum levels of motorcycle insurance mimic automotive insurance requirements.
 Only Washington and Montana do not require motorcycle insurance.

 Montana precludes motorcycle drivers from having the same status as automobiles when it comes to owning insurance, and Washington has no laws in place that cover motorcycles, mopeds, and other similar motor-powered vehicles.

 Not long ago, motorcycle and vehicular insurance were not requirements, according to state law.

 However, that has changed for several reasons over the years, and now motorcycle drivers must purchase at least the minimum requirements for insurance.